RebelToolbox/RebelDocumentation/tutorials/best_practices/notifications.rst

 ``_notification(NOTIFICATION_DRAW)``.

 Some of these notifications, like draw, are useful to override in scripts.
-So much so that Godot exposes many of them with dedicated functions:
+So much so that Rebel Engine exposes many of them with dedicated functions:

 - ``_ready()`` : NOTIFICATION_READY